 Old Taylor was sold to Scott Brady in May 2005.
 5 Brady began to selectively tear down several warehouses that were in states of collapse and resold the wood under Heart Pine Reserve.

 In May 2014, Will Arvin, a lawyer, partnered with Wes Murry, 13 to acquire the abandoned Old Taylor Distillery property for $950,000 9 and announced plans to reopen distilling operations on the site.
 7 8 The duo incorporated Peristyle to fulfill the effort.

 Arvin and Murry called for renovating the dilapidated buildings for $6.1 million and create ten full-time jobs by the fall of 2015.
 9 The Kentucky Economic Development Finance Authority tentatively approved the distillery for up to $200,000 in tax incentives through the Kentucky Business Investment program and for up to $50,000 in tax benefits through the Kentucky Enterprise Initiative Act.

 In February 2015, the company announced that Marianne Barnes would become the master distiller at the new distillery.
 10 Barnes, a former master taster at Brown-Forman and an assistant at Old Forester, was the first female master distiller since Prohibition.
 10 13 A new still from Vendome Copper and Brass Works of Louisville, with a 12,000 barrel per year capacity, was installed in October.
 11

 Playing off the castle-like buildings on-site, the new bourbon whiskey operations was named Castle & Key in February 2016.
 11 Production of Castle & Key’s bottled-in-bond bourbon began in the summer.
-It is to be followed by a botanical gin, flavoured with plants native to Kentucky, in 2018.
+It is to be followed by a botanical gin, flavored with plants native to Kentucky, in 2018.